sergey-nechaev/devdocs/javascript-dev-guide/widgets/widget_list.md

 title: List widget
 ---

-## Overview
+{%
+include note.html
+type='warning'
+content='The list widget is deprecated since version 2.2.0.
+As an alternative component for the admin area, use [DynamicRows][].'
+%}

 Provides a way to move items, typically a list, from one content section to another.
 The content can be moved using buttons and links.

 The list [widget](https://glossary.magento.com/widget) source file is [lib/web/mage/list.js].